Financial-Times/next-json-ld/README.md

 	'isPartOf': {
 		'@type': [ 'CreativeWork', 'Product' ],
 		'name' : 'Financial Times',
-		'productID': 'ft.com:subscribed' // or 'ft.com:premium' depending on the requested content accessLevel }
+		'productID': 'ft.com:subscribed' // or 'ft.com:premium' or 'ft.com:registered' depending on the requested content accessLevel
 	}
+}
 ```

 #### Free Article page
-If the content is "free" or "registered" we still want to use our lowest subscription tier `productID`.
-That way, SwG will get all the skus applicable to "subscribed", which will include "subscribed" and "premium".
-The `isAccessibleForFree` schema is for signaling "free to access" content
+SwG would automatically fetch all our SKUs on a free page (which is what you would want in the case of running a promotion).

 ```
 {